What is Chiropractic?

 However, even with the tests mentioned above, we normally require a spinal X-ray to add that layer of assurance and safety for our valued members.
 This helps us determine the most effective treatment for their condition.

 Often, our members come in different shapes and sizes.
 Everyone is different!

 To make an adjustment effective and safe for all, we use different types of equipment to help us control the amount of pressure we apply during an adjustment.
 Commonly used in our centers, we have the drop table and activator.

 What actually happens during a chiropractic adjustment?

-An effective chiropractic adjustment allows the body to move without restriction and restore your natural range of motion.
+An effective chiropractic adjustment allows the body to move without restriction and restores your natural range of motion.

-Can I get adjusted on at my first check-up?
+can i get adjusted on my first check-up?

 If the root cause of your symptoms is spinal misalignments, our chiropractors will want to get you adjusted after the check-up and start the healing process.